Temporary residence permit marked “Employee”

 - Should the employee hold the same job, documented proof will come in the form of the work permit issued for the position held, a certificate of employment or a copy of the last 3 pay slips and the certificate of payment of social security contributions provided by the employer;

-- When the employee wishes to change employer within 1st year, the case is referred to the DIRECCTE for review, before a new work permit can be issued;
+- When the employee wishes to change employer within 1st year, the case is referred to the competent authority for review, before a new work permit can be issued;

 When the employee requests a second renewal and is therefore authorised to engage in any professional activity, the “employee” residence permit is renewed on the basis of the employment certificate presented (or a copy of the last 3 pay slips), subject to employment under a permanent contract.